Burial: Wiheries Communal Cemetery Grave: D.1. (III.A.4.) Killed in Action: 24 August 1914 Age: 36

 Capt.
 Jones asked for someone to go and find out and Lieutenant K. T. Frost said: “Right Sir!
 I will go.”

 One source (Col. Arthur Crookenden) states that Captain Jones had withdrawn but returned to the line, probably looking for Captain Rich and his two platoons.
-It seems he moved off in the direction of the railway line towards the Bois d’Audregnies.
-It was hereabouts the remnants of the Company ran into the German Magdeburg Division.
+The stragglers moved down the railway line towards the Bois d’Audregnies.
+They passed a small group of trees, then along a track in a field, into a hedge-bordered lane, then to pasture-land south-west of Wiheries.
+‘Here‘, writes Crookenden, ‘they ran into the Magdeburg Regiment which was going into bivouac.
+Of those who remained Capt.
+Jones and Pte.
+E. Hogan were killed.’

 Captain Jones fired on them with his revolver and was immediately killed, along with Drummer Hogan.
 [N.B.
 Drummer 9696 Ernest Hogan, ‘A’ Coy., is buried alongside Captain Jones in Wiheries Communal Cemetery.]
 Corporal Crookes and Private Garrad were wounded and Garrad died shortly after, shot through the stomach.
 [N.B.
 Pt.
 10303 Frederick Garrad is buried in Aubichicourt Cemetery.]